flyingrhinonz/nccm/README.md

 nccm menu will reappear.
 You are allowed to resize your window outside nccm and the new window size will apply when nccm menu reappears after you exit from your ssh session.

+`nccm_keybindings`
+nccm is configured for US keyboard mapping.
+If you have something else and certain keys don't behave as you'd expect - change their codes here.
+Each of the keyboard codes is a list, you can map a keypress to as many codes as you wish.
+If you want to figure out what code results from a keypress - run 'nccm -d' , press a key and look for 'Keyboard entry: UserKey = nnn' in your logs.
+You can even map other keys to nccm keys - for example instead of F1 you want to use F12 - just put the code for F12 in the F1 key position.

 Controls